powersync-ja/powersync-kotlin/demos/supabase-todolist/README.md

 # TodoApp (lite version)

+*** This demo app is a work in progress - it's not ready to be used yet. ***

 A simplified version of the [TodoApp example](https://github.com/JetBrains/compose-jb/tree/master/examples/todoapp), fully based on Jetpack Compose and without using any third-party libraries.

-Supported targets: Android, Desktop and iOS.
+Supported targets: Android and iOS.

 ## Setting up your development environment